 Blood thinners are used to prevent the development of life-threatening blood clots that can cause serious health events, like heart attack and stroke.

-Although blood clots are necessary to prevent blood loss during injury and to allow for wound healing, clot formation in the bloodstream can lead to dangerous complications.
+Although blood clots are necessary to prevent blood loss during injury and allow for wound healing, clot formation in the bloodstream can lead to dangerous complications.

 Blood thinners are commonly prescribed to patients with certain cardiovascular conditions, like deep vein thrombosis, irregular heart rhythm and blood vessel disease.
 Some herbs serve as natural blood thinners because of their anticoagulant effects as well.